JonFred151/ArraysandLists/README.txt

-This is a C# exercise to show Arrays and Lists
+This is a C# exercise to show the creation of arrays and how to fill them and access the data.
+It also show how to make a list put data into the list and edit that data.
+It also takes a list and converts it into an array.